DR.

 What the traditional checkup is for

 The basic lipid profile — total cholesterol, HDL, LDL, triglycerides — was consolidated in the 1980s as cardiovascular disease screening.
 It worked for entire generations of medicine.
 It remains useful.
-But it is insufficient.
+But, in my opinion, it is insufficient.

 What it does well: identify people with grossly elevated cholesterol and justify intervention.
 What it does poorly: capture the patient whose disease is silently building with “normal” cholesterol.